 “I wish I could give him more than 5 stars but that’s the maximum I can do.
 I’m in love with the staff and the doctor.
 I’ve felt nothing but important and taken care of.
 They are all amazing and so compassionate!
 Definitely beyond amazing!” -Cherie P.

 Otoplasty surgery on children is performed in an outpatient surgery center under general anesthesia and takes approximately 60-90 minutes.
 Most teenagers and adults may undergo otoplasty surgery in Dr. Dahan's office under local anesthesia and also takes approximately 60-90 minutes.

 Dr. Dahan makes an incision on the back of the ear where excess skin is removed.
-The cartilage is then sculpted and in some cases a small amount is removed.
+The cartilage is then sculpted and in some cases, a small amount is removed.
 With strategically placed permanent sutures, the ear cartilage is then reshaped and folded so that the ears appear closer to the head, in proportion with each other and with the head.
-The incision is then closed with sutures resulting in minimal scar.
-The ears are dressed with non adherent gauze and placed in a snug wrap to protect and maintain their position and for comfort.
-There is minimal pain after surgery since long acting local anesthesia is injected during the operation.
+The incision is then closed with sutures resulting in a minimal scar.
+The ears are dressed with nonadherent gauze and placed in a snug wrap to protect and maintain their position and for comfort.
+There is minimal pain after surgery since long-acting local anesthesia is injected during the operation.
 Pain medication and antibiotics offer the patient a comfortable recovery with very minimal risk of infection or complications.

 Your ears will be wrapped in a headband type of dressing after surgery to promote optimal healing, protect and maintain their new position and shape.
 After a few days, the dressing may be removed to allow you to shower and then replaced it for a lighter dressing per Dr. Dahan's instructions.